 ESEA is a diverse community, and we respect the differences between our regional culture and are here to foster better understanding of different forms of experience and discriminations that have been faced.
 Whilst creating space for ourselves we also stand alongside other POC communities in solidarity.

-Inspired by the work, discourse and the actions of grassroot and established groups such as Eastern Margins, Asian American Collective, Black Artist Database, Black Music Coalition, ESEA Sisters, Ladies Music Pub, Shesaid.so, Daytimers, besea.n and many more, we offer a voice and community for UK based ESEA music industry professionals and artists now, and in the future.
+Inspired by the work, discourse and the actions of grassroot and established groups such as Eastern Margins, Dialled In, Asian American Collective, Black Artist Database, Black Music Coalition, ESEA Sisters, Ladies Music Pub, Shesaid.so, Daytimers, besea.n and many more, we offer a voice and community for UK based ESEA music industry professionals and artists now, and in the future.

 In May 2023, we conducted a first of its kind survey of our members in conjunction with product research and strategy studio 100kicks, probing their experiences in the UK music industry in relation to their cultural identity and heritage.
 Over 80 members participated in the survey, sharing thoughtful and generous reflections, which we published in Sept 2023.